tokenized/docs/protocol-contract-amendment.md

                 </a>
              </td>
         </tr>
         <tr>
             <td class="c9">Change Issuer Address</td>
             <td class="c10">ChangeIssuerAddress</td>
             <td class="c10">1</td>
             <td class="c10">1</td>
-            <td class="c10">1 - Yes, 0 - No.  Used to change the issuer address.
-The new issuer address must be in the input[1] position.</td>
+            <td class="c10"><abbr title="1 - Yes, 0 - No.  Used to change the issuer address.
+The new issuer address must be in the input[1] position.">1 - Yes, 0 - No.  Used to change the issuer address.
+The new issuer a ...
+Hover for more</abbr></td>
             <td class="c10">bool</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">Change Operator Address</td>
             <td class="c10">ChangeOperatorAddress</td>
             <td class="c10">1</td>
             <td class="c10">1</td>
-            <td class="c10">1 - Yes, 0 - No.  Used to change the smart contract operator address.
-The new operator address must be in the input[1] position.</td>
+            <td class="c10"><abbr title="1 - Yes, 0 - No.  Used to change the smart contract operator address.
+The new operator address must be in the input[1] position.">1 - Yes, 0 - No.  Used to change the smart contract operator address.  ...
+Hover for more</abbr></td>
             <td class="c10">bool</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">Contract Revision</td>
             <td class="c10">ContractRevision</td>